Welcome to Part 4 of our Web Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with loads of useful functions.
+Jetpack is a free WordPress plugin with loads of great functions.

-After Jetpack has been installed, you will need to connect the plugin to your WordPress.com account …
+After Jetpack has been installed, connect the plugin to your WordPress.com account …

 Next, activate the Publicize feature …

-(Jetpack plugin – Publicize)
+(Jetpack – Publicize)

-Configure this section to share your posts on Tumblr, Twitter, Facebook, LinkedIn, Google+, and more …
+Configure this section to share your posts on Facebook, Tumblr, Twitter, LinkedIn, Google+, and more …

-(Publicize your content to several social media sites.)
+(Publicize your content to several social networks.)

-After configuring all of the plugin and account settings, your content is ready for distribution.
+After configuring all plugin and account settings, your content is ready for distribution.

-The Publicize feature adds a new section to your Publish box …
+Publicize adds a new section to your Publish box …

 CommentLuv